tuysantos/pitch-finder/README.md

 If there is no data the result will be a 400 - No records

-If there is a server error, then a 404 - Not Found is displayed
+If there is a server error, then a Server error message is displayed

 ## Development environment